Motorola S-record

 Motorola S-record is a file format, created by Motorola in the mid-1970s, that conveys binary information as hex values in ASCII text form.
 This file format may also be known as SRECORD, SREC, S19, S28, S37.
 It is commonly used for programming flash memory in microcontrollers, EPROMs, EEPROMs, and other types of programmable logic devices.
 In a typical application, a compiler or assembler converts a program's source code (such as C or assembly language) to machine code and outputs it into a HEX file.
-The HEX file is then imported by a programmer to "burn" the machine code into non-volatile memory, or is transferred to the target system for loading and execution.
+The HEX file is then imported by a programmer to write the machine code into non-volatile memory, or is transferred to the target system for loading and execution.

 Overview

 History

 The S-record format was created in the mid-1970s for the Motorola 6800 processor.
 Software development tools for that and other embedded processors would make executable code and data in the S-record format.
 PROM programmers would then read the S-record format and "burn" the data into the PROMs or EPROMs used in the embedded system.
+The basic S-record format was subsequently extended to handle 24- and 32-bit addresses for compatibility with the MC68000 series of microprocessors.